 The seminar meets on Thursdays at 12:30pm.
-It brings in a range of visitors from labs, agencies and other universities in the region, and typically features a "pizza dynamics" framework: two twenty minute talks along with lunch.
+It brings in a range of visitors from labs, agencies and other universities in the region, and features dynamics related talk over pizza lunch.

 Beginning in Fall 1991, the dynamics groups of the University of Maryland and Pennsylvania State University have jointly sponsored two annual three and half day meetings in dynamical systems and related topics: a spring meeting here in College Park, and a fall meeting in State College.
 These meetings, though primarily regional, also attract participants outside the region and the country.
 Along with talks of prominent mathematicians, the conferences always include several short talks by graduate students.

 Vadim Kaloshin occupies the Michael Brin Chair in Mathematics.